JBowers0921/osticket-prereqs/README.md

 <img src="https://i.imgur.com/PnNfAFL.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 In your browser, go to portal.azure.com and create a subscription.
-Next, create a resourse group by going to the search filed and typing in "resource group".
+Next, create a Resourse Group (RG) by going to the search filed and typing in "resource group".
 </p>
 <br />